Telehealth for Chronic Disease: How Virtual Care Improves Outcomes in

 Medically reviewed | Published: | Evidence level: 1A

-Telemedicine has evolved from a pandemic necessity into a permanent fixture of healthcare delivery, with 38% of US adults using telehealth services in 2025.
+Telemedicine has evolved from a pandemic necessity into a permanent fixture of healthcare delivery, with a substantial proportion of US adults now using telehealth services regularly.
 Research demonstrates that virtual care is particularly effective for chronic disease management, showing meaningful reductions in HbA1c levels for diabetes patients, improved blood pressure control for hypertension, and equivalent outcomes for mental health counseling compared to in-person visits.
 CMS has made many telehealth flexibilities permanent, while remote patient monitoring devices are expanding the scope of virtual chronic disease management.

 📅 Published: